Partnership taxation in the United States: Increases

-The basic rules provide for increases to be made in a partner's capital account for his monetary contributions, the fair market value of property the partner contributed, and undistributed allocations of partnership income.
+The basic rules provide for increases to be made in a partner's capital account for their monetary contributions, the fair market value of property the partner contributed, and undistributed allocations of partnership income.

 Decreases

-The basic rules provide for decreases to be made in a partner's capital account for money distributed to him, allocations of expenditures, and the allocations of personal property loss and deductions.
+The basic rules provide for decreases to be made in a partner's capital account for money distributed to them, allocations of expenditures, and the allocations of personal property loss and deductions.

 Assumption and contribution of recourse liabilities

 Recourse liabilities assumed by the partner are treated as money contributed to the partnership, which increases the partner's capital account in the same manner as money.
-Meanwhile, recourse liabilities that other partners assume from the contributing partner shall decrease his or her capital account in the same manner as money.
+Meanwhile, recourse liabilities that other partners assume from the contributing partner shall decrease their capital account in the same manner as money.

 Assumption and contribution of nonrecourse liabilities

 A partnership liability is a nonrecourse liability if no partner or related person has an economic risk of loss for that liability.
-A partner's share of nonrecourse liabilities is generally proportionate to his or her share of partnership profits.
+A partner's share of nonrecourse liabilities is generally proportionate to their share of partnership profits.
 However, this rule may not apply if the partnership has taken deductions attributable to nonrecourse liabilities or the partnership holds property that was contributed by a partner.

 For more information on the effect of partnership liabilities, including rules for limited partners and examples, see sections 1.752-1 through 1.752-5 of the regulations.

 Loss limitation

 There is a limitation on the deduction of a partner's distributive share of partnership losses.
-A partner may deduct his or her loss only to the extent of his or her adjusted basis in the partnership.
+A partner may deduct their loss only to the extent of their adjusted basis in the partnership.
 Any excess of such loss over basis is allowed as a deduction at the end of the partnership year in which such excess is repaid to the partnership.